-The journal addresses science teaching both across Europe and across disciplines: highlighting the best in teaching and cutting-edge research.
-It covers not only biology, physics and chemistry, but also earth sciences, engineering and medicine, focusing on interdisciplinary work.
+The programme supports science teaching both across Europe and across disciplines: highlighting the best in teaching and cutting-edge research.
+It covers not only biology, physics and chemistry, but also earth sciences, engineering and health, focusing on interdisciplinary work.

 The contents include teaching materials and projects in science education, up-to-date information on cutting-edge science, interviews with inspiring scientists and teachers, reviews of books and other resources, and many other useful resources for science teachers.
-Online articles are published in many European languages, but the print version is only in English.
+The main language of publication is English, and we aim to provide translations when possible in other European languages.

 You don't have to register to read and download any of the articles on our website.
-However, registering on the website (free) will allow you to subscribe to the print version, receive email alerts, and leave comments on articles.
+However, registering on the website (free) will allow you to receive email alerts, and leave comments on articles.

-Originally supported by the European Commission under an FP6 grant, Science in School is now published and funded by EIROforum (a partnership between eight of Europe’s largest inter-governmental scientific research organisations).
-The journal is a non-profit activity and is based at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany.
+Published and funded as a cooperative venture by the eight European research organizations of the EIROforum, a collaboration between eight of Europe’s largest inter-governmental scientific research organisations, the journal is a non-profit activity and is hosted by the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany.